rabbitmq/rabbitmq-website/versioned_docs/version-3.13/oauth2-examples-entra-id/index.md

 # Use Microsoft Entra ID (formerly known as Microsoft Azure AD) as OAuth 2.0 server

-Demonstrate how to authenticate using the OAuth 2.0 protocol and Microsoft Entra ID as Authorization Server using the following flows:
+This guide explains how to set up OAuth 2.0 for RabbitMQ and Microsoft Entra ID as Authorization Server using the following flows:

 * Access the management UI via a browser